NEW FINDINGS IN CATS: WHY WE RECOMMEND GIVING THE 3 YEAR FELINE DISTEMPER VACCINE RATHER THAN THE 1 YEAR FELINE DISTEMPER VACCINE!

 A very important point: There was no connection of cats with nephritis infections and giving either the Feline Leukemia vaccine or the Rabies vaccine or giving the Feline Distemper vaccine every 3 years.

 One other important consideration: We know for a fact that most cats do not receive a Feline Distemper vaccine at all.
-But most housecats will eventually develop some dental problems, unless you are that rare unicorn kitty parent who is routinely brushing your cat’s teeth.
+But most housecats will eventually develop some dental problems unless you are that rare unicorn kitty parent who is routinely brushing your cat’s teeth.
 There are numerous ways to help with a cat’s (and dog’s) oral and dental health, starting with brushing their teeth.
-While many cats won’t tolerate regular brushing of the teeth, you should at least give it a try.
+While many cats won’t tolerate regular brushing of their teeth, you should at least give it a try.
 We have a dental handout with strategies to introduce dental care and teeth brushing for your pets.
 There are 3 other options: 1) A raw diet with tiny bits of bone ground into the food can more closely resemble the diet of a cat in the wild.
 2) Offer dental treats to your kitty.
 Dentalife by Purina is one tartar-control treat that may help.
 Greenies for Cats may help as well.
 3) Hill’s makes a dental diet t/d (for Teeth/Diet) that helps prevent tartar accumulation on the teeth.

 As always, we only perform the services that our customers request.
-But when your kitty is due for a Feline Distemper vaccine, we will strongly advise spending a little more and giving the 3 year Feline Distemper vaccine.
+But when your kitty is due for a Feline Distemper vaccine, we will strongly advise spending a little more and giving the 3-year Feline Distemper vaccine.